lesser-app/tankman/README.md

 ./tankman
 ```

-### Docker

-Alternatively you can pull our docker images.
-[Coming soon.
-Help wanted.]

 ### ⚠️ Caution

 Tankman is an internal service which should be accessible only from your backend apps.
 Make sure that you don't expose Tankman ports publicly.